 Quarkus Solr

-• Solr as a dev-service for local development
+• Automatic Solr dev service for local development and testing

 • Native compilation support

-• Integration with Quarkus observability stack (health, metrics, logging)
+• Integration with the Quarkus observability stack (health, metrics, logging)

 Installation

-If you want to use this extension, you need to add the io.quarkiverse.solr:quarkus-solr extension first to your build file.
+Add the io.quarkiverse.solr:quarkus-solr extension to your build file.

 <dependency>